amosproj/amos2021ws07-nft-development/Documentation/README.md

 ## Log In

-One can create into their account by accessing the login page where they need to enter their email and password.
+One can log in their account by accessing the login page where they need to enter their email and password.

 ![Login](images/login_page.png?raw=true "Login")